jjloomis/adobe-premiere-creating-a-social-media-video/importing-and-working-with-media-files/viewing-your-project-in-the-program-monitor.md

 # Viewing your project in the Program monitor

+The Program monitor displays your project as a finished product.

 1. Click within the Timeline panel to select it.
 2. In your sequence, position the playhead over the clips you'd like to view.
 3. Press the **spacebar** on your keyboard.
 Your edited project will play in the Program monitor.